-- The session issued a sub-member call (see Section 4.16 [sub-member], page 50). - Some other session issued a sub-member call (see Section 4.16 [sub-member], page 50).

-- The conference was deleted. - The person was deleted.
+- The session issued a sub-member call (see Section 4.16 [sub-member], page 57). - Some other session issued a sub-member call (see Section 4.16 [sub-member], page 57). - The conference was deleted.

 This message is not sent if a membership is transformed from an active to a passive membership.